 Continuous Insulation & High Quality Insulation

 Passive house design and energy efficiency begin with insulation.
 You need to keep the warm air warm in the winter and the cool air cool in the summer.
 High quality insulation in new homes with a smart design is necessary to achieve this.
 Insulation is rated by R Value the higher the R Value the better the insulation is.
 There are 2 basic categories of insulation systems: cavity insulation and continuous insulation.

 Cavity Insulation is the more traditional system for insulation and the less efficient of the two.
 When you put insulation in between wood studs or metal studs that is cavity insulation.
 It means the insulation is placed in voids, section by section.
 In cavity insulation there is not a continuous insulation wrap around the structure, it starts and stops.
 This means the framing, whether wood or metal, is not actually insulated and can transmit heat through the framing.
 This is called a thermal bridge.
 Thermal Bridging is bad for energy efficiency.
 It is especially a problem with metal framing.
 A thermal break is an intermediate material that stops thermal bridging.
 Thermal breaks are essential for Passive House Design.

 The more efficient insulation system is Continuous Insulation.
-What continuous insulation means is that the entire structure has one continuous insulation that wraps around the entire structure without any materials interrupting or causing a thermal bridge.
+What continuous insulation means is that the entire structure has one continuous insulation layer that wraps around the entire structure without any materials interrupting or causing a thermal bridge.
 One example is EIFS, which stands for Exterior Insulation Finishing System.
 You can put the insulation on the outside of a house or building and then cover the insulation with a finish material like masonry, stucco, siding, or panels.